-- a. follow good governance practices, provided that an investment in government bonds will not be subject to this requirement.
-Whilst SFDR references four key areas of good governance (namely, sound management structures, employee relations, remuneration of staff and tax compliance), the Investment Manager considers that a good governance assessment of corporate issuers should cover a broad range of factors in relation to the system by which companies undertake their activities (and in particular, including, the governance characteristics detailed as part of the E&S Scoring Model above); - b. not be classified as "significant harm"; and - be classified as being "in transition" (which includes a commitment to transition) or having a "positive contribution" towards the environmental objectives of (i) climate change mitigation and/or (ii) climate change adaptation.
+- follow good governance practices, provided that an investment in government Bonds will not be subject to this requirement; - b. do no significant harm to the environmental objectives; and - be classified as being "in transition" (which includes a commitment to transition) or having a "positive contribution".
 An investment will be classified as being "in transition" or having a "positive contribution" if it fulfils at least one of the following conditions: - i. the issuer has aligned or committed to align to the Science Based Targets initiative ("SBTi"); - ii. the issuer is achieving net zero, or is aligned to a net zero pathway, or is aligning towards a net zero pathway or is committed to aligning to a net zero pathway; - iii. the issuer's weighted average carbon intensity must be at least 30% lower than the average issuers' holdings in the representative sector; - iv. the issuer has demonstrable momentum and transition criteria.
 For example, the issuer has displayed strong credible plans of its movement to aligning to a net zero pathway in a reasonable timeframe or the issuer has provided evidence of historical momentum, such as improved environmental production inputs.